Nathan Peterman: Professional career

+Pre-draft

 On November 16, 2016, it was announced that Peterman accepted an invitation to play in the 2017 Senior Bowl.
 During Senior Bowl practices, Peterman impressed scouts and media in attendance after he displayed his decent size, accuracy, mobility, and his powerful arm.
 He met with representatives from the New Orleans Saints during the week and was praised by NFL analysts Daniel Jeremiah and Charles Davis.
-On January 28, 2017, Peterman played in the Senior Bowl and completed 16 of 23 pass attempt for 153 yards and a touchdown during the North 16–15 loss to the South.
+On January 28, 2017, Peterman played in the Senior Bowl and completed 16 of 23 pass attempts for 153 yards and a touchdown during the North 16–15 loss to the South.
 Peterman played for Chicago Bears head coach John Fox's North team during the game.
 Peterman was one of 15 collegiate quarterbacks who received an invitation to participate at the NFL Scouting Combine in Indianapolis, Indiana.
 He completed the majority of combine drills, but opted to skip the bench press.
 Peterman finished fifth among quarterbacks in the three-cone drill, seventh in the 40-yard dash and tied for sixth in the vertical jump and short shuttle.

 Buffalo Bills

+2017 season

-The Buffalo Bills selected Peterman in the fifth round (171st overall pick) of the 2017 NFL Draft, as the eighth quarterback selected.
+The Buffalo Bills selected Peterman in the fifth round (171st overall pick) of the 2017 NFL draft, as the eighth quarterback selected.